Anidipta/Quarter-Ball-Tracker-using-YOLO/README.md

 * Pandas for data storage and manipulation
 * Python for scripting

+### Challenges faced:

+1. **Object Tracking and Identification**: Maintaining the identity of each ball across frames is challenging due to occlusions and rapid movements.
+2. **Real-time Performance**: Processing each frame of the video in real-time with complex models is computationally intensive and slow.
+3. **Accuracy of Detection**: Ensuring high accuracy of ball and quarter detection in varied lighting and background conditions is difficult.
+4. **State Management**: Correctly identifying and updating the state of balls (new, kept, or left) while tracking multiple objects in dynamic scenes is complex.

 ### Usage Instructions
 * Clone the repository and navigate to the project directory.
 * Ensure you have the required packages by running: